Tianyar coastline

 Place first

-The landscape was here long before us.
 Every decision begins with the coast, the village, and the life already present.
-We build around what exists -- not over it.
+We build around what exists.

 Quiet over loud

 No music by the pool.
 No neon.
-No itinerary pushed under your door.
 The rhythm here is set by the ocean, the light, and your own instinct for rest.

 Small by design

-Eight tents.
+Eleven tents.
 One kitchen.
 A team that knows your name.
 VELA was never meant to scale.
-Intimacy is not a limitation -- it is the entire point.
+Intimacy is the point.

 Honest materials